What I can remember after decades of working with BMW motorcycles

 The unidentified set I would say is the 1950 style “Silver Arrow” suitcase style.

 All the above were still made in the 1990’s, at which time the owner, the late Graham Lockwood kept the motorcycle side going out of sentimentality.
 The company actually earned their bread & butter making water header tanks for internal building plumbing systems & also fireproof internal building doors.

 As a sideline, they made internal “liners” to fit inside Police dog carrying van’s – K9 Units I believe they are called in the US.
 These protected the inside of the van from the ravages of excited doggy feet, improving the residual values when they were sold off, & also dampened the sound of the dogs.
 Research showed that when the dogs get excited, & they do know when they are on their way to a “job”, their barking exceeded safe decibel levels, but the handlers didn’t notice it.
-In much the same way that people who live near an airport or a railway line grow oblivious to the noise, their minds blanked it out, but real damage was being caused the handlers long term hearing.
+In much the same way that people who live near an airport or a railway line grow oblivious to the noise, their minds blanked it out, but the real damage was being caused to the handlers long-term hearing.

 I always found Craven an old-fashioned, & that’s a compliment, not a complaint, sort of company to deal with.

-For years, right up until the K1100 Series, our Police machines were fitted with the Concorde top-opening panniers panniers, & very robust & practical they proved to be.
-The earlier sets were a bulkier pannier called County, as it was felt that we country officers – “out in the Counties” – had to carry more equipment as we had to be more self reliant until 4-wheeled back-up could arrive.
-I have not seen a a set of these panniers in 20 years say, & they are not in the brochure I have in front of me, although the rather similar “Safari” set were listed.
+For years, right up until the K1100 Series, our Police machines were fitted with the Concorde top-opening panniers, & very robust & practical they proved to be.
+The earlier sets were a bulkier pannier called County, as it was felt that we country officers – “out in the Counties” – had to carry more equipment as we had to be more self-reliant until 4-wheeled back-up could arrive.
+I have not seen a set of these panniers in 20 years say, & they are not in the brochure I have in front of me, although the rather similar “Safari” set was listed.